Logo and History

 FOUNDRESS AND EARLY HISTORY

-Demonstrating her courage to venture, on the feast of the Epiphany, 1851, 24-year-old S. Theresa Hackelmeier arrived at a log cabin in Oldenburg, Indiana.
-She had ignored the social conventions of her day in order to travel alone from her convent in Vienna, Austria, when her companion turned back.
+Demonstrating her courage to venture, on the feast of Epiphany, 1851, 24 year-old S. Theresa Hackelmeier arrived at a log cabin in Oldenburg, Indiana.
+She had ignored the social conventions of the day and traveled alone from her convent in Vienna, Austria, when her companion turned back.
 She came by way of ship to New York and then by the Erie Canal and Ohio River until she reached Lawrenceburg and was met by horse and buggy to be taken to Oldenburg.
 In response to the request of Fr.
-Francis Joseph Rudolf, missionary pastor of Holy Family Church in Oldenburg, she had come to found an American religious congregation at Oldenburg that would teach the German-speaking children and care for the children orphaned by the 1847 cholera epidemic of southeastern Indiana.
+Francis Joseph Rudolf, missionary pastor of Holy Family Church in Oldenburg, she had come to found an American religious congregation at Oldenburg that would teach the German-speaking chilcren and care for the children orphaned by the 1847 cholera epidemic of southeastern Indiana.
 S. Theresa, soon to be called Mother Theresa, was joined at Oldenburg by three women.
-One of them was later destined to become Mother Michaela.
-In June Theresa Dreer, later Mother Antonia, arrived.
+One of them was destined to become Mother Michaela.
+In June, Theresa Dreer, later Mother Antonia, arrived.